Electrical Engineering 105 — Microelectronic Devices and Circuits (4 Units)

 This course is a doorway to advanced circuit courses, which will then become valuable for research and internships that involve circuit analysis and design.

 As any other circuit course, form study groups with classmates.
 That will help you understand the materials faster and learn better.
 Keep up with the class, as the materials strongly build itself.
-If you are rusty about circuit analysis skills from EE16A/B, make sure to review them early on as the class assumes everyone is comfortable with nodal analysis, superposition, and Thevenin and Norton equivalence, phasors and frequency response.
+If you are rusty about circuit analysis skills from EE16A/B, make sure to review them early on as the class assumes everyone is comfortable with nodal analysis, superposition, and Thevenin and Norton equivalent circuits, phasors and frequency response.